Building a Line Following Robot with TCS34725 RGB Sensor

 }

-In every loop iteration, the sensor reads the red, green, blue, and clear channels.
-However, only the clear channel c is used because it provides a reliable overall brightness measurement.
+In every loop iteration, the sensor reads the red, green, blue, and clear channels, but only the clear channel c is used because it gives a reliable overall brightness measurement.
 The error is calculated as middleValue - c: when the sensor is over the dark line, c is low and the error is positive; when it is over the bright background, c is high and the error is negative.
-Consequently, this signed error drives the PID correction to steer the robot in the correct direction.
+This signed error then drives the PID correction to steer the robot in the right direction.

 float correction = Kp * error + Ki * sumError + Kd * differential;

-Essentially, this single line is the core of the PID controller.
+This single line is the core of the PID controller.
 It combines proportional, integral, and derivative terms into one correction value.
 The integral sum (sumError) is constrained between -4 and 4 to prevent integral windup, which could cause the robot to overshoot badly after a long turn.
-Additionally, when the error is very small (less than 2.0), the integral sum resets to zero, preventing unnecessary accumulated correction when the robot is already tracking well.
+Also, when the error is very small (less than 2.0), the integral sum resets to zero so accumulated correction does not build up when the robot is already tracking well.

-Once the PID correction is applied to the base speed, both motor speeds are constrained to a range of 20 to 255 using the constrain() function.
-In other words, the minimum of 20 ensures the motors always have enough power to turn (very low PWM values may not produce any motion due to motor friction).
+After the PID correction is applied to the base speed, both motor speeds are constrained to a range of 20 to 255 using the constrain() function.
+The minimum of 20 is there because very low PWM values may not produce any motion due to motor friction.
 The maximum of 255 is the Arduino PWM limit.

 void controlMotors(int speedLeft, int speedRight) {